Development of place value - concepts, sample activities, assessment, and evaluation

 Materials:

-Use the four centimeter blocks to answer the following questions
+Use these four centimeter blocks to answer the following questions

 Let one orange square = 1